remlgt/Public-Version-of-studies-Project/README.md

     - Start responsive design and other design for front-end (ex.
 ScreenShot & Frontend).

 ## STEP 4 : Last Sprint

+- Check the Beta version of the app

     - Patch some bugs or vulnerabilites like : " access to the update profil page other that one's own was made impossible ".
     - Many test performed : Register -> Login -> Read the wrong login -> Say it & retry -> Connect the good account -> Update profile with new profile picture  -> share new beer -> leave commentary -> disconnect.